ocanty/ocanty/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Oisín, a CS graduate from Ireland.
+I'm Oisín, a software engineer from Ireland.